Laughing Dove reached northernmost Morocco, its final step before crossing the Strait of Gibraltar to colonise Europe.

 Laughing Dove has colonised Morocco from western Algeria relatively quickly since the 1990s.
 However, this expansion has not been as rapid as the southward expansion of the Collard Dove (Streptopelia decaocto).
 The latter species first colonised northern Morocco from Europe, and then continued its rapid expansion towards the centre and south of Morocco (Bergier et al. 1999).

-Up until 2010, Laughing Dove has been observed nearly in the whole of Morocco with the exception of the Rif Mountains, high altitude in the Atlas Mountains and Tangier Peninsula.
-See the map showing the ‘Range of Laughing Dove in Morocco’ made by M. Thévenot on 11 March 2010 and reproduced in Hanane et al. 2011.
+Up until 2010, Laughing Dove has been observed nearly in the whole of Morocco with the exception of the Rif Mountains, high altitude in the Atlas Mountains and Tangier Peninsula (See the map showing the ‘Range of Laughing Dove in Morocco’ prepared by M. Thévenot on 11 March 2010 and reproduced in Hanane et al. 2011).

 In the northern part of the country, it was only recorded before in eastern Morocco since 2004 (and started breeding in 2005) and along the Atlantic coast north to Larache where for instance Abdelhak Elbanak observed one bird on 24 June 2011.

 Bergier, P., Franchimont, J. & Thévenot, M. 1999.
 Implantation et expansion géographique de deux espèces de columbidés au Maroc: la Tourterelle Turque Streptopelia decaocto et la Tourterelle Maillée Streptopelia senegalensis.
 Alauda 67: 23-36.

 Hanane, S., Bergier, P. & Thévenot, M. 2011.
 La reproduction de la Tourterelle maillée Streptopelia senegalensis dans la plaine du Tadla (Maroc central) : analyse comparée avec la Tourterelle des bois Streptopelia turtur.
 Alauda 79: 17-28.